cb372/cats-retry/modules/docs/src/main/tut/docs/sleep.md

 Out of the box, the core module provides instances for `Id` and `Future` that simply do a `Thread.sleep(...)`.

+Note: these instances are not provided if you are using Scala.js, as `Thread.sleep` doesn't make any sense in JavaScript.

 ```tut:book
 import retry.Sleep
 import cats.Id